patabhu/goServer/readMe.md

-todo crud with-out any framework
+todo crud with http package.

 To start server use :-

 $: go run main.go

-//or to build into binary
+//r to build into binary

 $: go build